LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 _Figure 1: A sketch of an interoperability interaction between the Lisk mainchain and a sidechain.
 Information (cross-chain messages and updated state) from mainchain blocks (light blue) is collected into a cross-chain update command by the relayer, which then posts it on the sidechain._

 CCUs are used to post the updated state of the sending chain on the receiving chain.
 Furthermore, they transmit the cross-chain messages that need to be sent to the receiving chain (see Figure 1).
 We introduce two different CCUs, one for posting on the Lisk mainchain, and the other for posting on sidechains.
-They differ in the way the included messages are handled: on mainchain, messages targeting another sidechain are forwarded to that sidechain outbox, while messages targeting the mainchain are simply processed.
+They differ in the way the included messages are handled: on the mainchain, messages targeting another sidechain are forwarded to that sidechain outbox, while messages targeting the mainchain are simply processed.
 On the other hand, a CCU posted on a sidechain can only contain CCMs targeting that sidechain, being invalid otherwise.

 #### [Recovery Initialization Command][recovery-LIP]

 This command is used to initialize a terminated chain account on a sidechain.
-The user proves with an inclusion proof that the target chain state on mainchain implies that that chain is terminated (either the status is set to 'terminated' or the liveness condition is violated).
+The user proves with an inclusion proof that the target chain state on the mainchain implies that that chain is terminated (either the status is set to 'terminated' or the liveness condition is violated).
 Once the terminated chain account has been initialized, the state recovery command can be issued in the sidechain.

 #### [State Recovery Command][recovery-LIP]